Double Hung vs Single Hung Windows Pros and Cons

 2. Problem: Drafts and Air Leaks

-• Solution for Double Hung Windows: Regularly inspect and replace weatherstripping to maintain a secure seal.
+• Solution for Double Hung Windows: Regularly check and replace weatherstripping to keep a tight seal.

-• Solution for Single Hung Windows: Caulk around the frame to minimize air leakage.
+• Solution for Single Hung Windows: Caulk around the frame to reduce air leaks.

 3. Problem: Sash Won’t Stay Open

-• Solution for Double Hung Windows: Adjust or replace the sash balance system for proper tension.
+• Solution for Double Hung Windows: Adjust or replace the sash balance system to get the right tension.

 • Solution for Single Hung Windows: Keep the window track clean and check the sash spring for wear.